ChatScript/ChatScript/WIKI/ESOTERIC-CHATSCRIPT/ChatScript-Engine.md

 # Character set
 CS expects UTF8 both internally and in user data shipped to it.
 It may attempt to convert some user and script extended ascii or utf16 data to UTF8 on the fly, mostly related to funny quotes and doublequotes.
+Input which has \uxxxx characters will be converted to utf8, except for m-dash and n-dash.
+CS also transcodes some html constants

 CS disallows use of the backtick in any user input or script so it can be dedicate to internal use.
 Such use includes: